julian-carpenter/airynet/README.md

 ## Description

-This is the code for an upcoming paper.
+Code for an upcoming paper; "Using deep neural nets for classification of diffraction images", Zimmermann

 Not yet released.

 ## Abstract